jes/go-ricochet/testing.md

 ### Successful Version Negotiation

 Assuming the inbound listener receives a valid protocol message, and that message contains a known supported version.
-Then the connection should remain open.
+Then the connection should remain open. `TestNegotiateInboundVersions`

-# Outbound
+## Outbound

 File: [outbound_version_negotiation_test.go](./outbound_version_negotiation_test.go)

 ### No Compatible Version Found

 If the outbound connection receives a response that does not match one of the versions they sent out in their supporting list.
-Then then must close the connection `TestInvalidResponse`
+Then then must close the connection `TestInvalidResponse` , `TestInvalidServer`

 ### Successful Version Negotiation

 Assuming the outbound connection receives a valid protocol message, and that message contains a known supported version.
-Then the connection should remain open.
+Then the connection should remain open. `TestOutboundVersionNegotiation`